havocTF/havocTF/README.md

 - 👋 Hi, I’m Wilson
 - 👀 I’m interested in building my empire
-- 🌱 I’m currently learning how to defund evil corporate organizations
+- 🌱 I’m currently learning how to defund evil organizations
-- 💞️ I’m looking to collaborate on taking down corrupt and evil governments
+- 💞️ I’m looking to collaborate on taking down evil organizations
 - 📫 How to reach me wilsonxfeng@gmail.com

 <!---